ANTLab-polimi/onos-opa-example/README.md

 <img src="https://raw.githubusercontent.com/ANTLab-polimi/onos-opa-example/master/img/1.png" width="500">

-Without modifying the IFWD application we can now ask the monitoring and rerouting of all the intents it has submitted.
+Without modifying the IFWD application, we can now require the monitoring and rerouting of all the intents it has submitted using the following CLI command.
 (The appID value might differ from 109, but you can use the  Tab Key to autocomplete CLI commands)
 ```bash
 onos> imr:startmon 109 org.onosproject.ifwd